 South Bay Cities Council of

-Governments (COG) for several years.
-The COG consists of fifteen cities
+geographic services.
+The COG consists of fifteen cities working together to

 Enhance the Lomita Railroad Museum,

 making it the centerpiece for revitalizing Narbonne Avenue and showcasing

 Lomita's small-town heritage.
 My wife and I have been financial supporters

 of the museum for years.
 There is nothing else like it closer than Griffith

 Park (and our displays are in much better condition).
 Did you know that only

 a small part of the collection at our museum is on display?
 The museum has

 its own board that operates it and a foundation that raises money for it.